How to Make a Butterfly GardenPlant a butterfly garden to attract these beneficial insects to your yard

 5. Make it Hot

 For months of sizzling color, plant these hot colored annuals together.
-English marigold blooms best during cooler weather, while sunflowers and zinnias bloom during the heat of summer.
+English marigold blooms best during cooler weather, while sunflowers and blanket flower bloom during the heat of summer.
 All are good nectar sources.

 6. Complementary Companions